erikaliang520/base_KASE/README.md

 ## Description of Problem Domain

+In today's interconnected world where open access to the internet and travel have brought people from diverse cultures closer together, proper communication is more imperative than ever.
+Living in Canada, a melting pot of cultures, the ability to communicate in different languages is not just desirable, but essential to forster understanding and inclusivity.
-Our team focuses on the intersecting domain of accessibility, communication, and education.
+Recognizing the significance of proper communication in this global landscape, our team looks to contribute to the intersecting domain of accessibility and communication.

-Today, there is still a significant communication barrier between individuals who use sign language as those who do not understand sign language.
-There are a significant amount of individuals who do not understand sign language but would like to learn.
-However, learning sign language proves to be a challenging task due to the lack of interactive and user-friendly resources.
+This project seeks to provide language translation access for users and our primary goal is to provide users with seamless language translation capabilities.
+Our application allows users to input text in one language and translates this text input into the desired language.

+Moreover, this application will go a step further by incorporating a text-to-speech feature for translated words.
+This will enhance accessibility by providing and audio version of the translated text which is especially beneficial for individuals with visual impairments or who prefer auditory learning.
-This project seeks to allow and motivate more individuals to learn sign language by developing an application that translate text input into corresponding sign language gestures.
-Moreover, this application will also take in speech input, translate it to text, and then display the corresponding sign language gesture.
-Not only will this take steps to solve the communication barrier but also provide an engaging method for individuals to learn and understand sign language.
+Not only will this take steps to solve the language barrier between individuals but also provide audio assistance for individuals to learn and understand new languages.

-test - addison
+This approach of our project not only seeks to break down language barriers but encourages language exploration and learning.
+By combining translation services with audio assistance, we aim to create a tool that can help individuals forster a deeper appreciation for linguistic diversity.
+Through our commitment to accessibility and communication, we strive to contribute to a more inclusive and connected world.

 ## Description of Application